Born on April 15, 1934 in Jaungulbene

 1998 – Receives the Rainis Award of the Latvian Academy of Sciences

 Experiencing nature’s magnificent aura in my childhood has deeply affected my subsequent life in the city.
 Even in the company of other artists I have felt somewhat like an outsider.
 But when boulders arrive from the country, I always greet them not only as ideal materials for sculpture but also as old friends.
-I see in their rounded facets the effects of Ice Age glaciers, as well as great physical and esthetic logic in their planes which captures my imagination.
+I see in their rounded facets the effects of Ice Age glaciers, as well as great physical and aesthetic logic in their planes which captures my imagination.
 Each one has a biography stretching back for thousands of years.
 Can you imagine how during the course of its existence a sharp stone fragment of a Scandinavian mountain became a gently rounded being.
 What forces have worked with and against it?
 What winds have blown over it since prehistoric times?
 In thinking about these things, the heart becomes unbearably full, overwhelmed by the comprehension of grandeur, and I am impelled to work – to seek, to study, to sift, to split, to unite – to create.

 After the vicissitudes of wandering and seeking when I focused on expressing the poetry of the human face and true historical portraits in granite, drawings, and paintings, I have returned to the ideas of my youth.
 In sculptures and paintings that destiny allows me to create, I am moving toward the light, with the dawn as my theme.
 As the poet Andrejs Eglītis states: